miso-lims/miso-lims/pinery-miso/README.md

 2. Stop tomcat

-3. Configure database connection.
+3. Configure Pinery-MISO.
 Copy the [properties file](src/main/resources/pinery-miso.properties) to `${CATALINA_HOME}/conf/Catalina/localhost/` and modify it as appropriate.
-Since this is a read-only service, the database user only requires read access.
+   - Database connection parameters - since this is a read-only service, the database user only requires read access.
+   - Caching - enable if desired, and set an update interval in seconds.
+An interval of `0` (zero) means that the cache will need to be updated manually by calling the `/updatecache` endpoint.
+   - If you are deploying Pinery-MISO behind a reverse-proxy and find that the Swagger docs are not working properly, it may be necessary to configure the base URL for Swagger.
+You can do this by setting the `swagger.baseUrl` property.

 4. Deploy the webapp:
   * Copy the [example context file](src/main/resources/context-example.xml) to